NinaSSawyer/ai-engineering-manager-challenge-sfl/03_section3_Management/ChemBERTa_Workplan.md

 |Total Monthly Estimate     |$79,200               |Includes a moderate assumption for FTE         |

 ## 8. Risks and Mitigation Strategies ##

+This risk matrix was developed to reflect the most common challenges observed in real-world pharmaceutical AI deployments.
+Given that ChemBERTa is a relatively new model in the cheminformatics space, underperformance on internal datasets is a credible risk.
+We mitigate this through early benchmarking and phase-gated fine-tuning.
+Regulatory opacity is addressed by integrating interpretability frameworks and aligning documentation with compliance frameworks like Good Practice.
+We also acknowledge organizational friction (particularly where infrastructure or skill gaps exist) and plan for those with modular, container-based deployment and onboarding support.

 |Risk                                     |Mitigation Strategy                                     |
 |-----------------------------------------|--------------------------------------------------------|